katrod69/my-portfolio/README.md

 This project is a great base to start on to create your own developer portfolio.

 ## Credit
-DU instructors and teaching materials
+DU instructors and teaching materials, react-pdf documentation, react documentation, and tailwind documentation.

 ## License